Introduction

 Benefits of Using Acrylic Primer:

-Using a High-Quality Bonding Primer
+Choosing a Quality Bonding Primer

-Examining Feasibility: Latex Over Oil-Based Coatings
+Assessing the Feasibility: Latex Over Oil-Based Coatings

 Primer Application: